Beetle Crazy Cup

-Beetle Crazy Cup, released in North America as Beetle Buggin', is a 2000 racing video game developed by Xpiral and published by Infogrames for Microsoft Windows.
+Beetle Crazy Cup, released as Beetle Buggin' in North America, and as Käfer Total in Germany, and as Radiсal Drive in Spain, is a 2000 racing video game developed by Xpiral and published by Infogrames for Microsoft Windows.
 The game features vehicles by Volkswagen as part of a licensing deal between Infogrames and the automotive company.

 Gameplay

 The player begins the game with a standard 1960s Volkswagen Beetle; additional vehicles become available after the player wins races and earns points.
 The game features 20 race tracks that include environmental elements such as rain and bright sunshine, and includes 17 vehicles that come in more than 50 different styles.
 In addition to original and New Beetles, the game also features the Volkswagen Karmann Ghia, the Volkswagen Thing and Volkswagen buses as playable vehicles.
 The game includes three gameplay modes: Quick Race, Championship, and Beetle Challenge.
 Each mode is further divided into five racing modes, known as events, that vary the gameplay: